Lee Van Cleef

 Death1989-12-16

-Van Cleef served in the United States Navy during World War II aboard a minesweeper, earning a Bronze Star for his actions.
+Van Cleef served in the United States Navy during World War II aboard the minesweeper USS Incredible, earning a Bronze Star for his actions.
 After acting on stage in regional theatre, he made his film debut in the Oscar-winning Western High Noon (1952) in a non-speaking outlaw cast role.
-With distinctive, angular features and a taciturn screen persona, Van Cleef was typecast as minor villain and supporting player in Westerns and crime dramas.
+With distinctive, angular features and a taciturn screen persona, Van Cleef was typecast as minor villain and supporting player in Westerns, film noir, and crime dramas.
 After suffering serious injuries in a car crash, Van Cleef's acting career started to decline.
 He achieved stardom when Leone gave him the co-leading role in For a Few Dollars More (1965).

 Biography from the Wikipedia article Lee Van Cleef.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.